AlexanderKosnac/new-tab/README.md

 # New Tab Page

-Build a static, dark themed "New Tab" page based on a simple json file.
+Build a dark themed "New Tab" page, based on a simple json file.

-It creates a simple static html file with sections and linked icons based on the provided structure in the json input.
+It creates a simple static HTML file with sections and linked icons based on the provided structure in the json input.

 Take a look at `example.json`, which covers all available structures.
 It is